PhD Studentships and Postgraduate Opportunities in High Energy Physics

 Any student interested in PhD studentship in our group should contact our postgraduate studies director Dr Andy Mehta and also make a formal application to the University of Liverpool using the webform available from this page.
 Make sure to indicate that you are interested in a PhD position in the area of particle physics.
 When interested in a specific research area we also recommend that you contact one of the supervisors listed for that area.

 Students interested in applying for a PhD position are encouraged to apply as soon as possible.
-For the fully-funded STFC studentships students should submit their application before the 18th February 2018.
-Late submissions will be considered if funded places remain unallocated and also for other schemes.
+For the fully-funded STFC studentships students should submit an application as soon as possible.
+We will consider all applications but only have a limited number of funded places, other schemes are also available.

 English Language requirement